Tag Archive for: humanitarian

 The election of our executive committee takes place in two parts:

-- First, an executive committee (EC) was elected.
-Following an online campaign period, the vote took place in early June.
-Due to the current health situation, the handover ceremony will be held in person at the start of the new school year.
+- First, an executive committee (BR) is elected.
+Following an online campaign period, the election was held in early June.
+Due to the current health situation, we will hold the handover ceremony in person at the start of the school year.

-- Then, in late September, second-year students (in medicine or midwifery) will be eligible to run for office.
-After a short campaign, the Student Council will select its executive board based on the number of candidates per position.
+- Then, in late September, second-year members of the association (medicine or midwifery) will be able to run for office.
+After a short campaign, the BR selects its executive board based on the number of candidates per position.

 For more information, feel free to follow us on social media: